dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 3. Repeat step 1 and 2 to create multiple cert secrets with incremental index (example: vxflexos-certs-1, vxflexos-certs-2, etc)

-*Note:*
+*Notes:*

-- "vxflexos" is the namespace for helm-based installation but namespace can be user-defined in operator-based installation.
+- "vxflexos" is the namespace for Helm-based installation but namespace can be user-defined in operator-based installation.
 - User can add multiple certificates in the same secret.
 The certificate file should not exceed more than 1Mb due to Kubernetes secret size limitation.
 - Whenever certSecretCount parameter changes in `myvalues.yaml` user needs to uninstall and install the driver.
 - Updating vxflexos-certs-n secrets is a manual process, unlike vxflexos-config.
 Users have to re-install the driver in case of updating/adding the SSL certificates or changing the certSecretCount parameter.